 Well, now it’s time to start curating stories with intention.
 Photo is one huge piece of the puzzle, but what you do with these photos and the content you generate to support your storytelling is what gives the photos LIFE.

 For most of my clients, photos serve as one part of their marketing strategy, and specifically their social media plans.
-Visual storytelling is an integral part of social media, and resonant photos are the key to winning hearts and minds on platforms like Instagram and Facebook.
-Here, I’m offering a few of my favorite social media best practices to give your photos excellent mileage, from one entrepreneur to another:
+Visual storytelling is an integral part of social media, and resonant photos are the key to winning hearts Instagram and Facebook.
+I’m offering a few of my favorite social media best practices to give your photos excellent mileage, from one small business owner to another:

 A personal fave of mine is Dropbox, which can be used to transfer images from computer to phone using the app.
 A basic Dropbox account is free, as is the app.
 This could be your convenient backup source!

-As an added bonus, you can download your photos from the Dropbox app on your phone straight to your to Instagram or Facebook app when you’re ready to share your photos with the world!
+As an added bonus, you can access your photos from the Dropbox app on your phone for easy posting.

 -When choosing a time + day to post, don't spend too much energy overthinking it bc it's not that predictable.
 Instagram offers some guidance on your audience under your "Insights".
 Click the Audience tab then scroll down for busy times based on day of week.
 Other than that, loosely track it.
 I've noticed when I post on weekends my posts fall flat so I avoid that but it's not a strict rule, just a guideline.